Pop Across the Pond: Girls Weekend in London, England

 $482.84 - two nights in the Courthouse Hotel in a Classic room, split amongst two people

-You’ll incur greater expenses if you decide to actually tour any of the top tourist spots in London described above, including Buckingham Palace, Westminster Abbey, Big Ben, and the London Eye.
+You’ll incur greater expenses if you tour any of the top tourist spots in London described above, including Buckingham Palace, Westminster Abbey, Big Ben, and the London Eye.
 Staying at the Courthouse Hotel for additional nights or during peak season is sure to scale up your expenses as well.

 What to Wear in London?